June Nash

-June C. Nash (May 30, 1927 – December 9, 2019) was a social and feminist anthropologist and Distinguished Professor Emerita at the City University of New York (CUNY).
+June C. Nash (May 30, 1927 – December 9, 2019) was a social and feminist anthropologist and Distinguished Professor Emerita at the Graduate Center of the City University of New York.
 She conducted extensive field work throughout the United States and Latin America, most notably in Bolivia, Mexico and Guatemala.
 She was also a part of feminist and working class social movements such as that of the Zapatistas in Mexico.

 Early life and education

 June Caprice Bousley was born in Salem, Massachusetts in 1927 to Joseph and Josephine (Salloway) Bousley.
 She graduated with a Bachelor's degree in economics from Barnard College in New York City.
 After graduation, she worked for a year in Washington D.C. as a statistician before deciding to travel to Mexico.
 She first spent some time in Acapulco, but decided to travel to the mountains of Chiapas, Mexico where she worked alongside the American Friends Service Committee on various projects in Maya communities.

-With a new interest in Maya peoples, Nash returned to the United States to pursue graduate studies, ultimately receiving both her M.A. and Ph.D. from the Department of Anthropology at the University of Chicago in 1960.
+With a new interest in Maya peoples, Nash returned to the United States to pursue graduate studies, ultimately receiving both her Master's degree and doctorate from the Department of Anthropology at the University of Chicago in 1960.
 Her dissertation "Social relations in Amatenango del Valle: an Activity Analysis" detailed the social conditions of this town in Chiapas, Mexico.

 Career

 Nash had a prolific career as an anthropologist spanning 50 years of field work and scholarship.
-She taught at Yale University and New York University before coming to CUNY in 1990.
+She taught at Yale University and New York University before coming to the Cit University of New York in 1990.
 Her work was published in a wide variety of journals including the Southwestern Journal of Anthropology, Human Organization, the Journal of Black Studies, the Annals of the New York Academy of Sciences, American Ethnologist, International Labor and Working Class History, the Anthropology of Work Review, and the Indiana Journal of Global Legal Studies.
 She also contributed to the creation of two ethnographic films, I Spent My Life in the Mines, based on her work in Bolivia, and Community and Industrial Cycle, based on her work with General Electric employees in Pittsfield, Massachusetts.

 She received a number of awards, including the Conrad Arensburg Award for Ethnological Studies (1992), the American Anthropological Association's Distinguished Service Award (1995) and the Kalman Silvert Award of the Latin American Studies Association (2004).

 The Roseberry-Nash Award for a graduate student paper was created in 2006 in honor of the contributions June Nash and William Roseberry have made to Latin American anthropology.
 The June Nash Travel Award was also created to honor Nash and is awarded by the Society for the Anthropology of Work to help fund a graduate student's participation in the annual AAA meetings.